cosimograssi95/Plugins/CascadeStatusAll/README.md

 - Connect to your organization
 - `Register > Register new package`.
 - `Register > Register new Custom API` with the specified input and output parameters

+### Use the API

+- Power Automate unbound action
+- Client Sdk with Javascript

 ---